cs-fullstack-2019-fall/codeassessment2-jordondoug2019/README.md

 # codeAssessment2
 #### Final Grade: 10.5/12

+1 Output off but mostly right.

+2 Good with comments

+3 Not sure what happened here.
+Some pieces, but not quite there.

+4 Good with comments

+5 Mostly right, input you solicited input in class method when requirements said do not

+6 Good.
+With comments
 ### Instructions
 Answer each question inside of the individual question files.
 Each file has the question paste inside of it.